MonirZaman/Marketo-Wrangler-for-Analytics/Marketo Data Model.md

 FROM [Marketo].[dbo].[Activity]
 WHERE [primaryAttributeValue] like 'Psychology Clinic%'
 ```

+## Data Inclusion Criteria
+We remove some records crawled through the API that are not necessary.
+Following are the records that we keep:

+* For field `activityTypeName` we keep the following value:
+	- Visit Webpage
+	- Click Link
+	- Send Email
+	- Email Bounced
+	- Unsubscribe Email
+	- Open Email
+	- Click Email
+	- Email Bounced Soft
+	- Change Status in Progression

+* For `[activityTypeName]= ‘Change Status in Progression’`, fields (`New Status` or `Old Status`) must take a value from the list below:
+	- Attended
+	- Attended On-demand
+	- Can Not Attend
+	- Wait Listed
+	- Interested
+	- Invited
+	- No Show
+	- Not Interested
+	- Registered

 ## Comments
 - Not all the email program will have records in the `Campaign` table